chakeson/Reading-order/reading-order/README.md

 # TODO
-Add progress-bar on navbar.
+- Add progress-bar on navbar.

-Add api hooking for books.tsx so it saves progress.
-Add localstorage support.
+- Add api hooking for books.tsx so it saves progress.

-Siege of Terra site.
+- Siege of Terra page.

-Improve text color changer for books.
+- Improve text color changer for books.

-Fix error resizing flickering.
+- Fix error resizing flickering.

-Context effect not firing on change
+- Context effect not firing on change

-Checked books have font color black
+- Checked books have font color black

-Type useGlobalContext hook
+- Properly type all :any

-Properly type all :any
+    - Type useGlobalContext hook

 # Important libraries
 React